MistyCommunity/Documentation/src/content/misty-ii/coding-misty/javascript-sdk-tutorials.md

 When this skill runs, Misty retrieves the list of audio clips in her local storage and associates the names of four audio files with unique global variables.
 She then registers for bump sensor events.
 Each time an event occurs, Misty determines which bump sensor was pressed and plays the sound associated with that sensor.

-**Note:** By default on-robot skills timeout after 300 seconds, so this skill automatically stops executing after 5 minutes.
+**Note:** By default on-robot JavaScript skills timeout after 300 seconds, so this skill automatically stops executing after 5 minutes.
 This duration can be changed by changing the value of the `TimeoutInSeconds` property in the meta file.

 Save the code file with the name `HelloWorld_BumpSensors.js`.
-See the documentation on using [Misty Skill Runner](../../../tools-&-apps/web-based-tools/skill-runner) or the REST API to [load your skill data onto Misty and run the skill from the browser](../../coding-misty/local-skill-architecture/#loading-amp-running-an-on-robot-skill).
+See the documentation on using [Misty Skill Runner](../../../tools-&-apps/web-based-tools/skill-runner) or the REST API to [load your skill data onto Misty and run the skill from the browser](../../coding-misty/javascript-sdk-architecture/#loading-amp-running-a-javascript-skill).

 See the complete JavaScript code below or [download the code files from GitHub](https://github.com/MistyCommunity/Tutorials/tree/master/Tutorial%20%7C%20Bump%20Sensors).